sudoyashi/ewcenterchanges/README.md

 ### Worklist

 This page is to create an update page for anyone that is allowed to see this page, as this is a private repository.
 This page is solely for keeping progress.
 Tasks will be marked off when completed.
 Priority is NOT indicative of section number and will be adjusted according to urgency. **Asterisk*** indicates most recent working task.

-## Changes to Website

-Full details of the changes to the website can be found [here](https://github.com/sudoyashi/ewcenterchanges/changelog.mds).

 <hr />